Supratim0406/Stock-Price-Prediction-LSTM/README.md

 2. **LSTM (Long Short-Term Memory)**:
    - LSTM is a type of recurrent neural network (RNN) designed for sequential data.
 It is particularly useful for time series forecasting as it captures long-term dependencies in the data.
 This model was used to predict future stock prices by learning patterns over time.

+3. **GRU ( Gated Recurrent Units)**:
+   - Gated Recurrent Units (GRUs) are a type of RNN introduced by Cho et al. in 2014.
+The core idea behind GRUs is to use gating mechanisms to selectively update the hidden state at each time step allowing them to remember important information while discarding irrelevant details.
+GRUs aim to simplify the LSTM architecture by merging some of its components and focusing on just two main gates: the update gate and the reset gate.

 ## Dataset
 The dataset used in this project contains historical stock price data for TCS, including: